Fourier-Mukai and autoduality for compactified Jacobians. I: Fine Compactified Jacobians

-\begin{cor} Let $X$ be a connected curve with locally planar singularities and $\un q$ a general polarization on $X$.
-Then \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities. \item $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$.
-In particular, $\ov{J}_X(\un q)$ has pure dimension equal to the arithmetic genus $p_a(X)$ of $X$. \item $J_X(\un q)$ is the smooth locus of $\ov{J}_X(\un q)$. \end{enumerate} \end{cor}
+\begin{thm} Let $X$ be a connected reduced curve with locally planar singularities.
+Then every fine compactified Jacobian $\ov{J}_X(\un q)$ satisfies the following properties: \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities; \item The smooth locus of $\ov{J}_X(\un q)$ coincides with the open subset $J_X(\un q)\subseteq \ov{J}_X(\un q)$ parametrizing line bundles; in particular $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q)$ is of pure dimension equal to $p_a(X)$; \item $\ov{J}_X(\un q)$ is connected; \item $\ov{J}_X(\un q)$ has trivial dualizing sheaf; \item $J_X(\un q)$ is the disjoint union of a number of copies of the generalized Jacobian $J(X)$ of $X$ equal to the complexity $c(X)$ of the curve $X$; in particular, $\ov{J}_X(\un q)$ has $c(X)$ irreducible components, independently of the chosen polarization $\un q$. \end{enumerate} \end{thm} \begin{proof} See \cite[Thm.
+A]{MRV1}. \end{proof}

-Later, we will prove that $\ov{J}_X(\un q)$ is connected (see Corollary \ref{C:connect}) and we will give a formula for the number of its irreducible components in terms solely of the combinatorics of the curve $X$ (see Corollary \ref{C:irre-comp}).

-Fine compactified Jacobians of $X$ depend on the choice of a polarization and there are clearly infinitely many polarizations.
-However, we are now going to show that there are finitely many isomorphism classes of fine compactified Jacobians.
-The simplest way to show that two fine compactified Jacobians are isomorphic is to show that there is translation that sends one into the other.

-\begin{defi} Let $X$ be a connected curve.
-We say that two compactified Jacobians $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q')$ are \emph{equivalent by translation } if there exists a line bundle $L$ on $X$ inducing an isomorphism

-Note however that, in general, there could be fine compactified Jacobians that are isomorphic without being equivalent by translation, see Section \ref{S:genus1} for some explicit examples.

-\begin{lemma} Let $X$ be a connected curve.
-There is a finite number of fine compactified Jacobians up to equivalence by translation. \end{lemma} \begin{proof} If two generic polarizations $\un q$ and $\un q'$ are such that $\un q-\un q'\in \Z^{\gamma(X)}$, then the multiplication by a line bundle of multidegree $\un q-\un q'$ gives an isomorphism between $\ov{J}_X(\un q')$ and $\ov{J}_X(\un q)$.
-Therefore, any fine compactified Jacobian of $X$ is equivalent by translation to a fine compactified Jacobian $\ov{J}_X(\un q)$ such that $0\leq \un q_{C_i}<1$ for any irreducible component $C_i$ of $X$.